DevOpsPlayground/Hands-on-with-Cypress-and-Cypress-Dashboard/README.md

 # Stage 1: Getting Started with Cypress Dashboard

-Go to https://www.cypress.io/dashboard and make an account!
+Go to https://dashboard.cypress.io/login and make an account!

 > TIP: you can just use your GitHub account to log in!

-Click on 'Your Personal Organisation' and then click ‘Set Up Project’ to create your first cypress dashboard project.
-You will be redirected to Cypress’s Dashboard setup guide.
-You can follow through this to set up independently or continue along with this guide to set it up with this project.
+Once it is all linked up you should see this screen.

  ![](./readme_images/cypress-account.png)

-First fork this repository into your own GitHub account by clicking the ‘Fork’ button in the top right: https://github.com/GraceATree/playground-cypress-dashboard
+You will need to fork this repository into your own GitHub account by clicking the ‘Fork’ button in the top right: https://github.com/DevOpsPlayground/Hands-on-with-Cypress-and-Cypress-Dashboard

 ![](./readme_images/fork-repo.png)